CSCfi/csc-user-guide/docs/data/sensitive-data/single-register-submission.md

 !!! note
     If the owner of the dataset has removed the dataset that applicant is applying for access, SD Apply will give a warning, but you can still process the application.
 However, if the dataset has been removed, you cannot approve or reject the application.

-#### Request for a decision or a review
-Depending on the practices of your organization, it might be necessary to request a decision on the application or request someone to review the application.
-To request for a decision or a review, choose *Request review* or *Request decision* under "Actions" and locate the user in the drop-down list or use the search function.
-You can add one or more users.

-The requested user will receive an email notification about a review or a decision request.
-You can still approve or reject the application even if the requested user has not reviewed the application.
-You will receive an email after a decision or a review has been made.
-See “Email notifications” if you want to know when you will receive notifications.

 #### Return the application to the applicant

 If the application is missing some information, you can return it to the applicant.
 Write a comment on the application or attach a file of the changes you want the applicant to make.
 Select *Return to applicant* under "Actions" to return the application.

 The applicant will receive an email notification about a returned application.
 They can resubmit the application after editing it.
 Resubmitted applications will show up in the "Actions" tab.
 The changes the applicant has made will show as highlighted on the application form.